Connect to Nature

 What Are the Health Benefits of Forest Bathing?

-Shinrin-yoku has proven de-stressing benefits.
-That extends beyond simply making you feel more relaxed: Forest bathing improves immune function, reduces blood pressure, slashes stress hormones, activates the “rest and digest” arm of the nervous system, and improves mental health measures for conditions such as anxiety, depression, anger and fatigue.
+Shinrin-yoku has proven de-stressing benefits that extends beyond simply making you feel more relaxed: Forest bathing improves immune function, reduces blood pressure, slashes stress hormones, activates the “rest and digest” arm of the nervous system, and improves mental health measures for conditions such as anxiety, depression, anger and fatigue.

 By stepping away from the noise of our day-to-day world and connecting with nature through forest bathing, you have a unique opportunity to tune into the now, and paper can help you do that even better.
 Keep reading to learn how.